Pension: Examples

+Notional Defined Contributions are defined contribution plans where contributions are tracked as a notional amount for each individual, for example in Italy, Latvia, Poland and Sweden.

 Risk sharing pensions

-Many developed economies are moving beyond DB & DC Plans and are adopting a new breed of collective risk sharing schemes where plan members pool their contributions and to a greater or less extent share the investment and longevity risk.
+In collective risk sharing schemes members pool their contributions and to a greater or less extent share the investment and longevity risk.
 There are multiple naming conventions for these plans reflecting the fact that the future payouts are a target or ambition of the plan sponsor rather than a guarantee, common naming conventions include: